-The Town holds contractual rights arising from contracts and agreements that have been entered into with various parties that provide the Town with enforceable future payments.
+The Town holds contractual rights arising from contracts and agreements that have been entered into with various parties that provide the Town with enforceable future payments that will result in assets and revenues in the future.
 The estimated contractual rights under these contracts, for the years ending December 31 are as follows:

-In addition to these contractual rights, the Town has agreements with several parties that provide for the recovery of operating costs, infrastructure construction costs, and payment of annual fees and commissions.
-The timing and extent of these future contributions vary depending on annual results, construction progress, and fair value of assets received at time of contribution, which cannot be determined with certainty at the financial statement date.
+In addition to these contractual rights, the Town has agreements with several parties that provide for the recovery of operating costs, and payment of annual fees and commissions.
+The timing and extent of these future contributions vary depending on annual results, and cannot be determined with certainty at the financial statement date.